Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1                301449586                                    Wonchan Kim.md

 Q1.
 Looking at the code,
 ![[Pasted image 20250922154605.png]]
-the vulnerability turns out to be in the part that while the first argument has the buffer overflow vulnerability, yet is modified at the end of the function.
+The strcpy function is used to copy the user-provided username into a 16-byte buffer named v.username.
+However, there is no bounds checking, meaning if the input username is longer than 15 characters, total 16 including null, it will write past the end of the username buffer.
+The check_failed integer variable, which controls login access, is located directly after the username buffer in the stack's memory layout.

 ![[Pasted image 20250922154645.png]]
 While the login is only denied by checking the check_failed flag, it is located under the username input.
 By changing the check_failed flag in to 0 using buffer overflow, it is possible to login to the system.
-Since uname_len is 16bytes enter 17bytes total with 0 at the end.
+Since uname_len is 16bytes enter 17bytes total with 0(null byte) at the end.

 WCK51234123412340 would be my username to login.
 Password here is irrelevant.